 1. Scenic Float Trips

 The Snake River’s headwaters are a part of the National Wild and Scenic Rivers System.
-Consider booking a rafting trip with Barker-Ewing Scenic Float Trips, which rafts the only stretch of the Snake River in Jackson Hole designated as “scenic.”
-The 10-mile Snake River Float Trips run entirely within Grand Teton National Park, floating beneath the Grand Tetons in an area untouched by human development for generations.
+Consider booking a rafting trip with Barker-Ewing Scenic Float Trips, and Solitude Float Trips both float the only stretch of the Snake River in Jackson Hole designated as “scenic.”
+The 10-mile Snake River Float Trips run entirely within Grand Teton National Park, floating beneath the Teton Range in an area untouched by human development for generations.
 River guides share a wealth of knowledge on the geology and history of Grand Teton National Park and Jackson Hole, as well as information on the animals that dwell in these regions.
 An approximate round-trip time of 2.5 to 3 hours makes these rafting trips the ideal length for a full river adventure while allowing visitors to explore some of the many activities that Jackson Hole has to offer in the same day.

 2. Jackson Lake Cruise

-Enjoy a breakfast, lunch, or dinner lake cruise on Jackson Lake, in Grand Teton National Park.
+Enjoy a breakfast, lunch, or dinner lake cruise on popular Jackson Lake.
 The Grand Teton Lodge Company conducts narrated tours about local history and folklore across the lake, after which guests are seated at a private meal site on Elk Island, directly in the shadow of Mount Moran.
 Guests may wander the island or enjoy sitting by the campfire before the boat returns to Colter Bay Village Marina.
-Jackson Lake Cruises are fun for the whole family!
+Jackson Lake Cruises are fun for the whole family.

 3. Fly Fishing

 When looking for something to do this summer, try your hand at fly fishing in Grand Teton National Park.
-Both area lakes and streams offer great trout fishing opportunities: Browns, rainbows, lake, and native cutthroat trout can all be caught in the park’s waters.
-Grand Teton Fly Fishing offers guided fly fishing trips that float the Snake River through Grand Teton National Park.
-Come and experience world-class fly fishing in Jackson Hole!
+Area lakes and streams offer great trout fishing opportunities: browns, rainbows, lake, and native cutthroat trout can all be caught in the park’s waters.
+Grand Teton Fly Fishing offers guided fly fishing trips that float the Snake River through the park.
+Come and experience world-class fly fishing in Jackson Hole.

 4. Wildlife Tours

 One of the best ways to view the wildlife in Grand Teton National Park is through a guided tour.
 Not only will guests witness the incredible number of species that inhabit the park, but they will also gain a more valuable experience by learning about the natural history, geology, and ecology of the Greater Yellowstone Ecosystem.
-Jackson Hole Wildlife Safaris offers several safari tours with half-day, full-day, and multi-day options, along routes that vary depending on wildlife, group interest and road conditions.
+Jackson Hole Wildlife Safaris, Wildlife Expeditions, Scenic Safaris, Buffalo Roam Tours, and Eco Tour Adventures offer several safari tours with half-day, full-day, and multi-day options, along routes that vary depending on wildlife, group interest and road conditions.
 The small group sizes and expert local guides make this experience a personalized one, with extensive wildlife viewing and boundless photo opportunities.
 All wildlife photo safari tours are also available on a private basis, allowing guests to customize their trips.
-There are no age restrictions on private tours, so don’t forget to bring the kids!
+There are no age restrictions on private tours, so don’t forget to bring the kids.

 5. Jenny Lake Excursions

-Experience the beautiful Teton views from the waters!
-Jenny Lake Boating offers small, passenger shuttles across Jenny Lake at the base of Mount Teewinot.
-The shuttle runs to Inspiration Point every 10-15 minutes during the day, and the Cascade Canyon trailhead can be found on the west side of the lake.
+Experience the beautiful Teton views from the water!
+Jenny Lake Boating offers small, passenger shuttles across the lake at the base of Mount Teewinot.
+The shuttle runs to Inspiration Point approximately every 15 minutes during the day, and the Cascade Canyon trailhead can be found on the west side of the lake.

-They also offer a scenic cruise, where passengers will spend approximately one hour on Jenny Lake with a knowledgeable guide.
+They also offer a scenic cruise, where passengers will spend approximately one hour on the lake with a knowledgeable guide.
 Learn about the history and geology of the area as well as the flora and fauna around the lake while capturing the spectacular views on your camera.
 Private boats are available and perfect for anyone with limited mobility to get up close to the Tetons.